 3. Notify the state:

-Once the operating agreement has been amended, you will need to notify the state of the change in the business ownership percentages.
+Once the operating agreement is amended, you will need to notify the state of the change in the business ownership percentages.
 This can be done by filing a Certificate of Amendment with the secretary of state.

 4. Notify other parties:

-If there are any other parties that need to be notified about the change in ownership percentage, such as the lender, you will need to do that as well.
+If there are any other parties that need to be notified after you modify ownership percentages and the operating agreement, such as a small business loan lender, you will need to do that as well.

-It's important to note that changing the percentage of ownership of an LLC can have tax implications.
+It's important to note that changing ownership percentages of an LLC can have tax implications.